shermand100/PiNodeXMR/README.md

 > ' If any anonymity network is enabled, transactions being broadcast that lack a valid "context" (i.e. the transaction did not come from a p2p connection), will only be sent to peers on anonymity networks.
 If an anonymity network is enabled but no peers over an anonymity network are available, an error is logged and the transaction is kept for future broadcasting over an anonymity network.
 The transaction will not be broadcast unless an anonymity connection is made or until monerod is shutdown and restarted with only public connections enabled. '

+##### *Mining_Intensity:* The default mining intensity is set to 50% and is configurable through the web terminal command line

+     nano /home/pinodexmr/mining-intensity.sh

+ Where the value '50' can be between 0-100.
+Save changes with > ctrl+O exit the editor with > ctrl+x.
+ Monerod will require a restart for mining intensity changes to take effect.
+Carefully monitor your CPU temp, the Pi will auto-throttle CPU voltage at ~82'C

 ## Connecting a Wallet - LAN
 ### Monero GUI
 To use your Monero GUI on a device that is on the same local network as your node enter the IP address you have been using to view the interface into the remote node page of the GUI, port 18081 and the RPC username/password you set in the ./setup.sh menu.
 You may also select ' mark as trusted daemon ' as it's your trusted node.